 Plenty of organic matter in the well-drained soil is essential for producing good blooms, but I think it is a mistake to use a lot of fertilizer at planting time.

 I carefully cover the roots with earth until the hole is almost filled.
 Then I’ll pour in a bucket or two of water.
-When the water drains off, I fill the hole with soil and form a mound the soil 8 inches high around the base of the plant.
-Many rose growers tramp down a half filled hole of soil with their foot.
+When the water drains off, I fill the hole with soil and form a mound of the soil 8″ inches high around the base of the plant.
+Many rose growers tramp down a half-filled hole of soil with their foot.
 I don’t.

 How Much Space Do Growing Roses Need?

-If you want roses to give their best performance don’t start them off by coddling them.
-I prefer to space plants 24 inches apart in rows 30 inches apart.
-However due to limited space my plants enjoy a spacing about 18 inches apart.
+If you want roses to give their best performance, don’t start them off by coddling them.
+I prefer to space plants 24″ inches apart in rows 30″ inches apart.
+However, due to limited space, my plants enjoy a spacing of about 18″ inches apart.